fluorumlabs/async-manager/README.md

 });
 workerThread.start();
 ```
-Now we have another tiny problem: we now need to clear polling interval if the user is
+Now we have another tiny problem: we need to clear polling interval if the user is
 leaving the view before thread finishes:
 ```java
 ui.setPollingInterval(200);